akash18501/Codedown-frontend/README.md

 2.interactive_animation
   *This one is a better version with user interaction , and its completely responsive , you can use it on any device.
   *you have to move your mouse gently on the browser to see the interaction part of this.

+date: 18/4/2020

+	*added a animation simulating gravity , we can change the value of acceleration due to gravity , friction , velocity in x and y direction to make it behave differently
+	, once all the balls have setteled down we can click to restart the animation .